Umaga (wrestler): Intercontinental Champion (2007–2008)

 In June, Umaga was re-entered into a feud with Marella.
-When they met at the Vengeance pay-per-view, Umaga was solidly in control of the match, but lost by disqualification when he disregarded the referee's instructions and continued to punch Marella.
+When they met at the Vengeance pay-per-view on June 24, Umaga was solidly in control of the match, but lost by disqualification when he disregarded the referee's instructions and continued to punch Marella.
 In a rematch on the July 2 episode of Raw, Umaga defeated Marella to win the Intercontinental Championship for the second time.
-On August 6, 2007, he turned face.
-Umaga joined forces with John Cena to face Carlito and Randy Orton on August 13, 2007.
-He defeated both Carlito and Mr. Kennedy in a triple threat match at SummerSlam to retain the Intercontinental Championship.
+On the August 6 episode of Raw, Umaga turned face by joining forces with John Cena to face Carlito and Randy Orton in a tag team match on August 13, which they won.
+He defeated both Carlito and Mr. Kennedy in a triple threat match at SummerSlam on August 26 to retain the Intercontinental Championship.
 He then interrupted a match between Kennedy and the returning Jeff Hardy the following night on Raw, assaulting Hardy and leaving him lying in the ring, thus turning heel once again.
 One week later, on the September 3 episode of Raw, Umaga lost the Intercontinental Championship to Hardy.

-Final feuds (2008–2009)

 Later that night, he teamed with Carlito in a handicap match against Triple H, after which Triple H struck him several times with his signature sledgehammer, injuring him.
-He was given a match against Triple H at No Mercy, which was changed to a title match for the WWE Championship during the event when Triple H won the title earlier that night.
+He was given a match against Triple H on October 7 at No Mercy, which was changed to a title match for the WWE Championship during the event when Triple H won the title earlier that night.
 Umaga was defeated by Triple H in their match.
-At Survivor Series, his team lost to Triple H's team in a Survivor Series match.
-Coming up to WrestleMania XXIV, Umaga started a feud with Batista, but lost to him at WrestleMania.
+At Survivor Series on November 18, his team lost to Triple H's team in a Survivor Series match.
+On March 30, 2008, at WrestleMania XXIV, Umaga was defeated by Batista.

+Final feuds (2008–2009)

-On June 23, 2008, Umaga was drafted to the SmackDown brand, as a part of the 2008 WWE draft.
-Umaga suffered a torn PCL at a live event in Johnson City, Tennessee on August 2.
-After two promos hyping his return to the brand, on the January 30, 2009 episode of SmackDown, Umaga returned with a new entrance theme, defeating Jimmy Wang Yang.
-Umaga then suffered his first defeat since his return against Triple H by disqualification on the March 6 episode of SmackDown, after The Legacy attacked Triple H. On the May 1 episode of SmackDown, Umaga returned from a two-month hiatus, attacking CM Punk on multiple occasions, repeatedly interrupting Punk's attempts to cash in his Money in the Bank briefcase.
-At Judgment Day, Umaga defeated Punk, but lost to Punk at Extreme Rules in a Samoan Strap match, ending their feud in what was Umaga's last appearance in WWE.
+On the June 23 episode of Raw, Umaga was drafted to the SmackDown brand, as a part of the 2008 WWE draft.
+Umaga suffered a torn PCL at a live event in Johnson City, Tennessee, on August 2.
+After two promos hyping his return to the brand, on the January 30, 2009, episode of SmackDown, Umaga returned with a new entrance theme, defeating Jimmy Wang Yang.
+Umaga then suffered his first defeat since his return against Triple H by disqualification on the March 6 episode of SmackDown, after The Legacy attacked Triple H.

+On the May 1 episode of SmackDown, Umaga returned from a two-month hiatus, attacking CM Punk on multiple occasions, repeatedly interrupting Punk's attempts to cash in his Money in the Bank briefcase.
+On May 17 at Judgment Day, Umaga defeated Punk, but lost to Punk at Extreme Rules on June 7 in a Samoan Strap match, ending their feud in what was Umaga's last appearance in WWE.
 On June 8, 2009, WWE announced that Fatu was released from his WWE contract.
 It was later revealed that his termination was due to violation of the Wellness Policy; even though this was only his second failure, his refusal to enter rehabilitation led to his dismissal.